umhau/inst/old.txt

 # up first?
 Make install.sh the last thing you run?

 # TODO: add a command line option for whether I plan to use wifi.
 Rather not
 # install and turn on wpa_supplicant if the computer will never use it.
-This
-# would correspond to checking if I'm installing to a desktop or not.

 # TODO: put most of the information on a second tty.  errors on one, verbosity
 # on another.
 1>/dev/tty3, 2>/dev/tty4, etc.